 Various locations have been put forward for the site of the first serious hop growing in England.
-Westbere to the East of Canterbury and Broome, south of the city have been suggested.
-A well known ditty links the start of hop growing and drying in England with the time of the Reformation: “Hops, Reformation, bays and beer, Came into England all in one year” While the first sites were probably in Kent it seems likely that hop growing sprang up quickly across the country, including the West Midlands, but stretching from North Wales to East Anglia, meeting demand from brewers who operated on a small, local basis at that time.
-There is a reference to hops near Bromyard on the Bishop of Hereford’s estates by the 1570s.
+Westbere to the east of Canterbury and Broome, south of the city have been suggested.
+A well known ditty links the start of hop growing and drying in England with the time of the Reformation: “Hops, Reformation, bays and beer, Came into England all in one year” While the first sites were probably in Kent it seems likely that hop growing sprang up quickly across the country, including in the West Midlands, but stretching from North Wales to East Anglia, meeting demand from brewers who operated on a small, local basis at that time.
+For example, there is a reference to hops near Bromyard on the Bishop of Hereford’s estates by the 1570s.

 Enthusiasm for hop growing spread; it was profitable and, after the initial opposition, Government changed tack and encouraged home production.
 Home grown hops substituted for imports and were even exported through Rye and Winchelsea: in 1524 a licence was granted to Sir Edward Guildford to export hops.
 There are documentary references to a Hoppehouse in Rye in 1585 and also at Salehurst on the Kent/Sussex border in 1597 (Martin p125).
 William Harrison in his Description of England, 1577 reports on the recent rapid and profitable expansion of hop growing in England.
 In a short space of time hops went from being a hated foreign product to being an English product which must be protected from foreign alternatives.
 In 1603 1 Jas.1,ch.18 enacted controls on imports to protect English hops.
-A strong streak of zenophobia runs through the Act: great frauds and deceits are practised by “foreigners, merchants, strangers and others in foreign parts in the false packing of foreign hops brought in from foreign parts, etc, etc”.
-Hop growers must have quickly organised into an effective political lobby group, and the domestic hop business was soon rife with similar deceits. .
+A strong streak of xenophobia runs through the Act: great frauds and deceits are practised by “foreigners, merchants, strangers and others in foreign parts in the false packing of foreign hops brought in from foreign parts, etc, etc”.
+Hop growers must have quickly organised into an effective political lobby group who overlooked the fact the domestic hop business was soon rife with similar deceits.

 Thomas Tusser’s Five Hundred Points of Good Husbandry written in verse in the mid 16th Century gave instruction on hop drying as part of his guidance for the month of August .
 He maintained that hop growing had been introduced in England in 1524.
 His book remained in print for 200 years.
 For the month of August Tusser included: